 When configuring storage, you must provide free disk space that is four times the size of durable memory-optimized tables.
-You must also ensure that your I/O subsystem supports the required IOPS for your workload.
-If data and delta file pairs are populated at a given IOPS, you need 3 times that IOPS to account for storing and merge operations.
+Also ensure that your I/O subsystem supports the required IOPS for your workload.
+If data and delta file pairs are populated at a given IOPS, you need three times that IOPS to account for storing and merge operations.
 You can add storage capacity and IOPS by adding one or more containers to the memory-optimized filegroup.

 MAXSIZE value is set for the memory-optimized filegroup, and checkpoint files exceed the max size of the container, then the database will become SUSPECT.